 Of course, these results are valid under the test conditions we created.
 Nevertheless, the impact of tire pressure is significant.

-Ok, it’s not free.
+Ok, it’s not free of power use.
 When Gravaa is active and inflating your tires at 25 km/h, it consumes 4 watts per pump – a power loss of 8 watts.
 When inactive, there’s no power loss.
 Nor is there a loss when deflating your tires.

 The test results above show significant differences.
 Gravaa gives you up to 10 extra watts on smooth surfaces (depending on the tire type, speed, weight and more).
 On non-smooth surfaces like cobblestone roads and compact sand tracks, Gravaa grants you a lot more power – up to 50 watts.